 End of Semester Check-Out

-You must check out and vacate by 12pm on Saturday, May 13, 2023, for the Residence Halls, and 12pm on Sunday, May 14, 2023, for Apartments/Townhouses.
+Residence Hall residence must check out and vacate by 12pm on Saturday, May 11, 2024, and 12pm on Sunday, May 12, 2024, for Apartment/Townhouse residents.
 Failure to do so or follow established procedures will result in a $50 Improper Check-Out/Failure to Comply Charge.
 Additional charges will be added for any damages to the room, the need for excessive cleaning, or lost key(s).
-An additional charge of $35 per night will apply past the contract end date, and the weekly charge will be incurred if a student does not checkout within 3 days of closing ($205/week for non-family housing).
+An additional charge of $35 per night will apply past the contract end date, and the weekly charge will be incurred if a student does not checkout within 3 days of closing ($215/week for non-family housing).

-If you misplace the provided personalized key packet, you may use an Express Checkout Envelope, which are located at the front desk of your respective community or from the Residence Life main office at Homer Butler Commons (HCOM).
+If you misplace the provided personalized key packet, you may use a Checkout Envelope, which is located at the front desk of your respective community or from the Residence Life main office at Homer Butler Commons (HCOM).

 Packing and Cleaning Tips